What is NBA Spread Betting?

 - When a team has a point spread with a minus sign (-), it indicates that the team must win the game by a greater number of points than what is indicated in the spread .

 Spread betting is a type of betting in which a bookmaker will handicaps a match-up by setting a margin for each team, which essentially makes the game equal.
-This estimated margin outcome is referred to as the ‘spread ‘, which is where the term line betting comes from.
-A line bet is only available for events where there are two possible outcomes, such as a game of NBA basketball, where there are no draws.
+This estimated margin outcome is referred to as the ‘spread ‘, which is where the term spread betting comes from.
+A spread bet is only available for events where there are two possible outcomes, such as a game of NBA basketball, where there are no draws.

 A typical spread will look something like this: Chicago -8.0 @ Philadelphia +8.0